Is My Child Competitive for College?

 You need

-• Someone who can evaluate your student
+• Someone who can evaluate your child

 • Someone who can adjust strategy in real time